iamsamwen/strapi-plugin-pfapi/README.md

 ## config redis uri

-By default if environment variable **REDIS_URI** is not set, it use redis://localhost/0.
+By default if it is not set, Pfapi uses redis://localhost/0.

-You can set it to a different host and database number by providing **REDIS_URI**.
+You can set it to a different host and database number by providing **REDIS_URI** in plugins config file.

-here is an example for redis cluster:
+For redis cluster config, here is an example:

 ```
 REDIS_URI=redis://172.31.23.70:6379,172.31.30.210:6379,172.31.22.214:6379/0